tasmota/docs/devices/RGB-Smart-Plug-16A.md

 Device case is glued so recommended way to flash it is using [tuya-convert](https://github.com/ct-Open-Source/tuya-convert)

 _This method worked for 3 devices that were shipped before January 2019, never paired with Tuya apps and never powered on near open WiFi APs.
-So they had no chance to download Tuya OTA updates.
+So they had no chance to download Tuya-Convert updates.
 It may not work for devices with newer firmware._

 ### Prerequisites
 * You'll need a Linux device with both WiFi capable of running in AP mode and ethernet connection